zlijingtao/SFL-MEA/README.md

 SFL extractor, an advanced adaptive ME attack.
 Checkout 04dcce44aa2 for the old version, including five basic ME attacks

+Made a mistake on Jun 15, 2023, was found and fixed on Jun 21, 2023.
+The mistakes affect nothing, but the margin stats of baseline methods (GAN-assist without randommix)

 ## Roadmap:
 [x] Use MIA to set a layer threshold
 [x] Finish sweeping all offline/online MEAs